-This helps you create an experience that is tailored to the specific needs, wants and expectations of the visitor.
+You create an experience tailored to a visitor’s specific needs, wants and expectations.

-To create a personalization you need to follow these steps:
+To create a personalized user experience, follow these 3 steps:

-Define an audience segment.
-For example; visitors that have been to URLs containing the word “dress” more than 3 times in the last 3 days.
-They should have also visited the checkout but didn’t go all the way.
+1. Define an audience segment.
+Case in point: visitors who have been to URLs containing the word “dress” more than 3 times over a 3 day period without converting into an online sale.

-Create the unique experience.
-Now create the unique experience for this visitor.
-Maybe give a discount if the visitor buys 2 dresses, or inform the visitor about which products goes great with dresses!
+2. Create the unique experience.
+For instance: give a discount if the visitor buys 2 dresses, or inform the visitor of products which go great with the dresses they’re considering.

-Run the personalization.
-Run the experience directly, or A/B test it first to make sure it’s viable!
+3. Run the personalization.
+Run the experience directly, or, better yet, A/B test it first to make sure it’s viable!